What is a small business?

-The majority of businesses will take out business insurance to protect their financial security, and this can be another useful indication of their size.
-This method is not formally recognised by any official bodies outside of the insurance sector, but it is a good way to further define what a SME company is.
+The majority of businesses will take out business insurance to protect their financial security, and this can be another useful indicator of their size.
+This method is not formally recognised by any official bodies outside of the insurance sector, but it is a good way to further define what an SME company is.

 Are there any exceptions?

 When defining the size of your business, there are some exceptions to be aware of.
-The main one is that an enterprise must be autonomous or part of a group of affiliated enterprises that together fall into the categories laid out above.
+The main one is that an enterprise (another way of saying 'a business') must be autonomous or part of a group of affiliated enterprises that together fall into the categories laid out above.

-If, for example, your business is a franchise or has a close working relationship with another enterprise - and you exceed the threshold for the SME definition - then this means you cannot define your business as such.
+If, for example, your business is a franchise or has a close working relationship with another enterprise - and you exceed the threshold for the SME definition - then this means you cannot define your business as an SME.